This post may contain affiliate links. Please read our disclosure policy.

 - 10 ounces okra (cut in half lengthwise)

 - 1 inch piece of ginger (julienned)

 - 2 medium shallots (thinly sliced)

 - 1 teaspoon toasted sesame seeds

-- Plate the okra, squeeze over some lime and sprinkle with the toasted sesame seeds, some cilantro and a pinch of sea salt.1 lime, 1 teaspoon toasted sesame seeds, 1 handful cilantro, 1 pinch sea salt
+- Plate the okra, squeeze some lime juice over the top, and sprinkle with the toasted sesame seeds, cilantro, and a pinch of sea salt.1 lime, 1 teaspoon toasted sesame seeds, 1 handful cilantro, 1 pinch sea salt